amonnphillip/cnet_demos/README.md

 ```shell
 grunt
 ```

+If you have Chrome installed Grunt should open the browser for you, and then open a browser tab for you at the correct Url.
+If not you can just open a browser at localhost:8000.
+The experiment should start in the served page and begin training.

 ### What is this?
 In this experiment we train a conv-net to navigate a maze towards a goal.
 To do this we provide the conv-net with an input state, which the net is trained against and provides an output.
 The input state contains the following: